 Other Effects of SO2 and NOX

 In the atmosphere, SO2 and NOX gases can be transformed into sulfate and nitrate particles, while some NOX can also react with other pollutants to form ozone.
 These particles and ozone make the air hazy and difficult to see through.
 This affects our enjoyment of national parks that we visit for the scenic view such as Shenandoah and the Great Smoky Mountains.

 SO2 and NOX react in the atmosphere to form fine sulfate and nitrate particles that people can inhale into their lungs.
-Many scientific studies have shown a relationship between these particles and effects on heart function, such as heart attacks resulting in death for people with increased heart disease risk, and effects on lung function, such as asthma and bronchitis.
+Many scientific studies have shown a relationship between these particles and effects on heart function, such as heart attacks resulting in death for people with increased heart disease risk, and effects on lung function, such as breathing difficulties for people with asthma.

 Learn more about:

 In addition, NOX emissions also contribute to ground level ozone, which is also harmful to human health.